How is solar energy stored?

 Batteries remain another efficient option for storing excess energy.
 There are many batteries on the market, but they all have the same concept: to store electrical energy in chemical form until it is ready to be used.
 Batteries have a number of advantages, including that they can be installed along with your solar panel system and able to tolerate frequent wear and tear.

 When you install a solar battery as part of your system, you can store excess energy at your home instead of on the grid.
-If your batteries are storing more energy than needed, this will go towards changing the battery.
 At night or on cloudy days, you can draw energy from the battery.
 When your battery is fully charged and you’re producing energy, it is sent to the grid.

 Should You Install a Solar Battery?